Skip to main content.

 Outstanding Faculty

-Bard's undergraduate student-to-faculty ratio is 9:1 and courses are taught by full faculty members.
-Among the many distinguished faculty at Bard College are nine MacArthur Fellows: poet Ann Lauterbach; artists Jeffrey Gibson, An-My Lê, and Judy Pfaff; journalist Mark Danner; filmmaker Charles Burnett; and novelists Valeria Luiselli, Norman Manea (emeritus), and Dinaw Mengestu.
-Other notable faculty members include journalist Ian Buruma, composers Joan Tower and George Tsontakis, mezzo-soprano Stephanie Blythe, poet Robert Kelly, and writers Lucy Sante and Francine Prose.
+At Bard all courses are taught by full faculty members.
+Among Bard’s many distinguished faculty are MacArthur Fellows: poet Ann Lauterbach; artists Jeffrey Gibson, An-My Lê, and Judy Pfaff; journalists Mark Danner and Alma Guillermoprieto; and novelists Valeria Luiselli, Norman Manea (emeritus), and Dinaw Mengestu.
+Other notable faculty members include journalist Ian Buruma, composers Joan Tower and George Tsontakis, mezzo-soprano Stephanie Blythe, poet Robert Kelly (emeritus), and writers Joseph O'Neill and Francine Prose.
 In recent years, Nobel laureates Orhan Pamuk, José Saramago, and Mario Vargas Llosa have all taught at Bard.

 Campus Life